gortonator/bsds-6650/assignments-2022/Assignment-3.md

 3. a queue broker or DB server for *TempStore*

-4. a POJO consumer that reads from *TempStore  and writes to  SwipeData*
+4. a Plain old Java Program consumer that reads from *TempStore  and writes to  SwipeData*

 5. a DB server for *SwipeData* (potentially same beast as (3) above)